Who are diverse learners?

 Find Ohio's Quality Review Rubrics, sample lesson plans and more for all diverse learners.

-Ohio’s English Language Learners (ELL) represent a variety of home/native languages, cultural backgrounds and levels of English proficiency.
+Ohio’s English Learners (EL) represent a variety of home/native languages, cultural backgrounds and levels of English proficiency.
 They may be refugees, or U.S born, and they may have extensive formal school experiences or little/no prior schooling.
-Although ELLs have limited English proficiency, their native/home language skills and cultural experiences can be useful assets in their learning process.
+Although ELs have limited English proficiency, their native/home language skills and cultural experiences can be useful assets in their learning process.

 Ohio law establishes criteria for students to be identified as gifted in the areas of academic achievement, cognitive abilities, creative thinking and/or visual/performing arts.